akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Duchess smiled.
 “He will write.
 I will make sure of it.”

-They left on a cold morning, Godfrey riding beside his sister, his face turned back toward Winchester until the road curved and the castle vanished behind the trees.
+They left on a cold morning, Godfrey riding beside his sister, his face turned back toward Westminster until the road curved and the castle vanished behind the trees.

 ---

 ### Charity

 The Queen kept her word.
-Each morning, Beatrice rode out with a small escort to the villages around Winchester, carrying baskets of bread, cloth, and dried herbs.
+Each morning, Beatrice rode out with a small escort to the villages around Westminster, carrying baskets of bread, cloth, and dried herbs.
 She sat with the sick, listened to their troubles, and distributed alms in the Queen’s name.

 The half‑sisters watched from the castle windows, their jealousy sharpening.